Kyle Lafferty opens up on gambling addiction and rebuilding his life

 "The FA helped me.
 I spoke to the Sporting Chance clinic and I was seeing a guy in London every one or two weeks for an hour-long meeting about my gambling.

 "That was the cowardly way of doing it.
-You can speak to one guy and fill him full of crap.
 You can just show face and give the impression that you're looking for help and then half-an-hour later you're probably in a bookies on the way home.

 "Now I'm ready to say I've got an addiction to gambling."